Regss/movielib/README.txt

 Access to site: user
 Access to admin panel: admin

 v.
+0.9.1
+- Better and faster sync with XBMC database
+- Fixed some bugs

+v.
 0.9.0
 - Automatically create cache for posters while browsing the site
 - View fanarts